 Reason #3 It builds confidence.

 The stronger you are, the more confident you will feel.
 Trust me on this one.
 I am socially awkward and though I am outgoing, I am also nervous around people.
 Knowing that I am physically strong, makes me much more secure in my skin.
 It is a great feeling when you know you don’t have to call on a stronger person to help you lift something that a man could lift alone.

 I had to do everything on my own while my husband was deployed.
 There were many times that I was grateful for my leg strength.
 (Okay, okay.
 I’m always grateful for my strong legs! #squatlife).

-I once took a five gallon water jug from a male coworker who was struggling putting it on the cooler and did it for him.
+I once took a five-gallon water jug from a male coworker who was struggling to put it on the cooler and did it for him.
 In heels.
 That was one of the proudest moments of my life!

 So if you have a YMCA or gym membership that you use to kill time on the cardio machines and are frustrated at your slow results, try to add lifting to your routine.

 Pencil in a few short weight training sessions and see if it works for you.
 I have a Happy Planner Classic and designed workout tracker pages to plan and keep track of what muscle groups and exercises I do each day.
 However, I ended up resizing the pages for the Mini Happy Planner which I find more portable.